-He runs The Lawyer, part of Centaur plc and is member of Centaur’s 5-strong Executive Committee.
-Andy joined as Managing Director of The Lawyer in 2017.
-He has led the development of a market-leading subscription and information business, based on double-digit increases in subscriber usage, outstanding retention rates and yield increases, market penetration gains and new data-led product development.
+Previously, Andy was Managing Director of The Lawyer 2017-2021, and a member of the 5-strong Executive Committee of Centaur plc.
+He led the development of a market-leading subscription and information business, based on double-digit increases in subscriber usage, outstanding retention rates and yield increases, market penetration gains and new data-led product development.

 Andy holds a first degree from Oxford and an MBA from IMD, Switzerland.

 Piers: Andy, welcome to the Collingwood team.
 There is unprecedented interest in launching and optimising subscriptions products this year – but what makes a good subscription business ?

 Andy: I can’t think of an example, certainly not in B2B publishing, where the essence of the subscription business isn’t great content.
 The content can be text, data, video, podcast, events or community-led, but fundamentally it has to be content that a subscriber believes is quality, that gives them or their team competitive advantage, and is from a brand they trust.

 All that has to add up to something a subscriber is prepared to pay for because there are so many sources of free content.
 Without great content, you don’t end up with renewals, and without strong renewals you won’t have a sustainable subscription business.

 Piers: Which is why subscription businesses are typically valued more highly than advertising-led businesses.